Titlepost_modifiedNew?Gauge

 • Understand how potentially serious it is to have your phone, laptop, or any device hacked or stolen if you use them to access financial accounts or sensitive information.
 Make sure you can remotely access your phone or at least reset your financial account passwords if your device is compromised.

-• If receiving a call from a bank or any person claiming to be from an organization, take note that threat actors may have information on you such as your name, phone number or address.
+• If you receive a call from a bank or any person claiming to be from an organization, take note that threat actors may have information on you such as your name, phone number or address.
 They will use this information to sound “legitimate”.

 Foreign Conflict